Are the weekday room doldrums getting you - and your revenue - down?

 Plenty of hotels offer midweek deals to help punch up those slow times.
 But the key is creativity, strategy and technology - create interesting packages with enticing add-ons and extras that guests can’t find elsewhere.
 That means using data on guest preferences and past behaviours to tailor offers.
 But don’t forget to check your prices against your competitor room rates, making sure you’re comparing like with like.

 Wedding planners like packages that take care of several items at once - that saves them time and money.
 Foodies will appreciate offers that provide unique menus and access to local cuisine.
 Motivate guests with value-added packages that reward weekenders if they extend their stay through the week, or arrive earlier than Friday.

 Every day in your community in real life and digital there are opportunities to connect with other businesses and industries.
 When the time comes for your network to make holiday plans, or recommend hotels to their community, you want to be the property they think of first.

 Part of your reputation management strategy should leverage word-of-mouth networking to bring in bookings.
 To cultivate these relationships, you can develop customised promotions that specifically answer their needs.

 Do you know about every weekday event in your area?
 Do you have historical data on them?
 Events, be they festivals, seasonal, and the like, and holidays always have a big effect on dynamic pricing.
 Your built-in calendar should be full of this information.
-By analysing event data, you’ll be able to improve your knowledge of fluctuations in demand and price rooms accordingly.
+By analysing event data, you’ll be able to improve your knowledge of fluctuations in demand and apply your hotel pricing strategy accordingly.